 Distributed in furtherance of the acts of Congress of May 8 and June 30, 1914.
 North Carolina State University and North Carolina A&T State University commit themselves to positive action to secure equal opportunity regardless of race, color, creed, national origin, religion, sex, age, or disability.
-In addition, the two Universities welcome all persons without regard to sexual orientation.
 North Carolina State University, North Carolina A&T State University, U.S. Department of Agriculture, and local governments cooperating.